 …the understaffed schools created the conditions for sexual relations that offended the morals of the churches and were beyond the oversight of the broader Aboriginal community.
 The schools also served as a setting for the sexual abuse of students by both staff and other students.
 Kamsack, Saskatchewan, Presbyterian school principal W. McWhinney’s 1907 comment to a church official is representative of church attitudes: “The Indian boy or girl you may know, yields easily to any impulse or desire and from twelve upwards their passions are peculiarly strong.”39 (The History, Part 1 Origins to 1939, Vol. 1, p.
 649)

-However, parents understood that it was lack of supervision.
+However, parents understood that it was due to lack of supervision.

 School officials could be reluctant to provide their superiors with reports on problems with sexual activity.
 It was only after the matter had already come to the attention of the local Indian agent that Kamsack school principal W. McWhinney told Presbyterian Church officials of how a group of young men, all former students of the school, had been caught with a bottle of whiskey in the girls’ dormitory in the summer of 1907.45 McWhinney wrote that he had refrained from reporting the matter earlier because of his “distaste for putting the disgraceful affair on paper.”
 In his letter, he explained that the problem was not new to the school.
 Prior to his being appointed principal in 1903, he said, a number of girls had been sneaking out of the school to meet with young men.
 These included former students of the Kamsack and Regina Presbyterian schools, one of whom was working as the school’s farm instructor.
 After he became principal, McWhinney discovered that, several times, the boys and girls had been visiting each other’s dormitories at night.
 Students were punished and the “windows were blocked so that they could only rise a short distance, while the stops were securely nailed on.
 The doors also were kept locked.”46 The problem recurred at the school in 1911 and 1914.47 In 1914, McWhinney argued that sexual relations between students were ongoing problems at all residential schools.
 “In our case these are always reported while in other schools the Agents there take the view that no good can come of reporting them.”
 He also returned to his argument that “Indian boys and girls have strong sexual passions.”
 He felt the “best remedy” would be “separate schools for boys and girls.”48 (The History, Part 1 Origins to 1939, Vol. 1, pp. 649-650)